 - Palos Verdes Drive W turns into Palos Verdes Drive S after Point Vicente

-This is another of my favorite coves in the Palos Verdes Peninsula.
+This is another of my favorite Palos Verdes trail.
 It is so beautiful that it is not rare to find an artist working on a painting on any given day (I have seen them many times).

 The good thing is that access is easy since there is a well-marked trail.
 The bottom of the cove is rocky.
 Therefore, it is not that easy to walk around.
 I recommend walking close to the cliffs where there are not that many rocks.